 If the tenant fails to answer or appear at the hearing and the Judge decides that you are entitled to the eviction, he will immediately sign a Judgment of Eviction.

-If ruled in the landlord’s favor, the tenant will be served notice and usually has 24 hours to move out.
-If the tenant has not moved out by that time, you must notify the marshal or constable and request a warrant of eviction.
-The Clerk will issue a warrant to the Marshal who will supervise removal of the tenant’s personal property.
-You will need to provide the labor required for this.
+If ruled in the landlord's favor, the tenant will be served notice and usually has 24 hours to move out.
+If the tenant has not moved out within 24 hours, the Landlord may request a Writ of Possession be issued and executed by the court.
+The Clerk will issue a warrant to the Marshal who will supervise removal of the tenant's personal property.
+You will need to provide the labor or hire a moving company required for this.